 A Candidate may, for valid reason, and on the recommendation of the Head of Institution to withdraw from the writing the entire semester examination as one unit.
-The Withdrawal application shall be valid only if it is made earlier than the commencement of the last theory examination pertaining to that semester.
+The Withdrawal application is valid only if applied before 15 days to the commencement of End Semester examination.
 Withdrawal shall be permitted only once during the entire course.
 Other condition being satisfactory, candidates who withdraw are also eligible to be awarded DISTINCTION whereas they are not eligible to be awarded a rank.